opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 To add a detector by way of a visualization, you have two options: **Create new detector** or **Associate exisiting detector**.
 Choose the option that meets your use case.

-1. On your visualization, select **Anomaly Detection** from the Options content menu dropdown, as shown in the following image.
+1. On your visualization, select **Anomaly Detection** from the Options context menu dropdown, as shown in the following image.

 ![anomaly-options-context-menu](https://github.com/vagimeli/project-website/assets/105296784/9212abe7-1bb9-4892-9b4e-4116ce2ac079)
 ##### Figure 2.
 Visualization showing Add anomaly detector context menu dropdown.